JetBrains/lets-plot/README_PYTHON.md

 ### Sampling

-Sampling is a special kind of data transformation which helps dealing with large datasets and overplotting.
+Sampling is a special technique of data transformation, which helps dealing with large datasets and overplotting.

 [Learn more](docs/sampling_python.md) about sampling in Datalore Plot.